Design and Management

 System Design and Management

-SDM offers a full-time on-campus option for resident degree students, and a commuter and distance learning instruction option for technical professionals who are continuing in their positions at remote locations while enrolled in the program.
+SDM offers a full-time residential option and commuter and distance learning options for technical professionals who are continuing in their positions at remote locations while enrolled in the program.
 The subject requirements are the same for all options, and all programs begin on campus in late August, two weeks before the start of the fall term.
+All students are required to spend one full-time, 13-week semester in residence on campus during either the spring or fall term.
+Typically, students fulfill the residency requirement during the second year, dedicating the other second-year semester to thesis research and development, which can be done at a distance.

 Integrated Design and Management